gullitmiranda/api/README.md

 the console itself; otherwise, ensure you have an error log file specified in your configuration.

 `display_errors` should *never* be enabled in production, regardless.

+### AZK

+If you develop or deploy using [azk app](http://www.azk.io/), we provide the azkfile.js and the `Run project` button to quickly and safely run the project on your local machine.

 ### Docker